Panthers shut down Austin girls soccer team - Austin Daily Herald

 The Austin girls soccer team lost to Rochester Century (4-2-2 overall, 4-0 Big Nine) by a score of 8-0 in Art Hass Stadium Tuesday.

-The Packers (0-5 overall, 0-4 Big Nine) are still searching for their first win and they will host Albert Lea Thursday.
+The Packers (0-5 overall, 0-4 Big Nine) are still searching for their first win and will host Albert Lea Thursday.

 “When you play against a team like Century, they will capitalize on your errors, but I saw some heart from the girls and I don’t believe the final score justifies the determination these girls have.